Reverence for the Mass |

 Once you have a basic understanding

 of the Bible, then you can begin the continuous task of Biblical study.
-As
+For example,

 many Biblical references you dont recognize, so, if you are praying